goliatone/gconfig/README.md

 **Metadata Loader**

 The default configuration loader provided with GCconfig is a metadata loader.
-You can place your configuration options in `<meta/>` [tags][meta-tags] in your HTML file header and will be available in your GConfig instance.
+You can place your configuration options in `<meta/>` [tags][meta-tags] in your HTML file header and those options will be available in your GConfig instance.

 Think of the metadata loader as an environment aware loader, similar to node's `process.env`.